monfaredman/Smart-Contract/README.md

 ## Usage
-1.Open your browser and navigate to http://localhost:3000.
+1. Open your browser and navigate to http://localhost:3000.
-2.Connect your Metamask wallet.
+2. Connect your Metamask wallet.
-3.Interact with the deployed smart contract using the provided UI.
+3. Interact with the deployed smart contract using the provided UI.

 ## Project Structure
 - contracts/: Solidity smart contract files.